 Proposals for residential annexes in the countryside should not exceed 50% of the size of the existing dwelling at the time the application is submitted.
-Stricter controls are likely to apply regarding the size of proposed extensions in the Green Belt.
+Stricter controls are likely to apply regarding the size of proposed extensions in the Green Belt in accordance with DP12: Development in the Green Belt.

-All annexes both in the towns, villages and countryside would need to comply with design standards set out in the plan and North Somerset the Council's residential design guides.
+All annexes both in the towns, villages and countryside would need to comply with design standards set out in the plan and the council's residential design guides.

-Policy DP49: Healthy Places
+Policy DP49: Healthy places